aahauser97-sudo/aahauser97-sudo.github.io/index.md

             <h2 class="text-4xl md:text-5xl font-bold mb-8 tracking-tight">Aspiring Published Author</h2>
             <div class="text-lg md:text-xl text-gray-600 leading-relaxed font-medium">
                 <p class="mb-6">
                     Amanda Lynn is an aspiring novelist whose love of storytelling began early.
-One of her first memories of capturing an audience comes from fourth grade, during standardized testing week, when her class build a fort of desks and turned out the lights.
+One of her first memories of capturing an audience comes from fourth grade, during standardized testing week, when her class built a fort of desks and turned out the lights.
 They gathered round as Amanda improsives ghost stories on the spot.
                 </p>
                 <p>
                     Based in DC, Amanda's brings her vivid imagination and dream-driven ideas to life in thick journals, always with the help of her trustie dog companion warming her lap as she writes.